traffic-refinery/traffic-refinery.github.io/install.md

     traffic-refinery:linux-amd64
 ```

-This runs the container in the background and the output of Traffic Refinery is
+This runs the container in the background and the output of `Traffic Refinery`
-store inside the `/tmp/` directory (see more about the `mount` command on
+is stored inside the `/tmp/` directory (see more about the `mount` command on
 Docker's website).

-To use a custom configuration mount the desired file into the container and
+To use a custom configuration, mount the desired file into the container and
-reference to it using the command line parameters:
+reference it using command line parameters:

 #### Start traffic refinery with custom configuration file
 ```